 There are also a host of other available services, including food banks, such as Project S.H.A.R.E. and the Salvation Army Food Bank, both located in Carlisle Borough.
 Both initiatives continue to hold walk-in hours.
 Project S.H.A.R.E., formed in January 1985 and located in Carlisle Borough, is an interfaith, non-profit cooperative effort created to meet the needs of the hungry by providing supplementary food on a monthly basis.
+Assistance is provided to the communities of Carlisle, Carlisle Springs, Mt.
+Holly Springs, Boiling Springs, Gardners, Plainfield, Middlesex, and New Kingston, Pennsylvania.
+However, the S.H.A.R.E hours are held on a specific week of the month,.
 The Salvation Army has a much more comprehensive schedule for visitors.
-This year in 2019, Project S.H.A.R.E. is managing a job training program that works with local employers.
 There is an online job share site and job fairs scheduled through the year.

-The County offers in-home support, rental assistance, prenatal and parenting services, medical services for abuse and neglect, and senior centers.
+CDBG funds support the salaries of staff who administer the homeless assistance programs offered throughout the County (Rental Assistance, and other Supportive Housing Programs).
+In addition, a Case Management Program is operated by the County Office of Aging and Community Services in downtown Carlisle.
+The County offers: in home support, rental assistance, prenatal and parenting services, medical services for abuse and neglect, and senior centers.
 The County runs a Homeless Assistance Program that assists families with housing options and attaining economic self-sufficiency.
 These services are provided on Hanover Street in Carlisle.

-The County's Five-Year Cumberland-Perry Mental Health Plan (2013-2017), case managers work with individuals with mental illness who are homeless or at risk of homelessness in addition to working closely with all community groups that assist individuals impacted by homelessness.
+The County's Five-Year Cumberland-Perry Mental Health Plan, case managers work with individuals with mental illness who are homeless or at risk of homelessness in addition to working closely with all community groups that assist individuals impacted by homelessness.
 Additionally, linkages to appropriate mental health treatment and community support services are offered as requested by the consumer.
+The Plan, approved by the Cumberland County Board of Commissioners, was prepared by the Cumberland-Perry Mental Health.
+Intellectual & Developmental Disabilities.

-Describe programs for ensuring that persons returning from mental and physical health institutions receive appropriate supportive housing
+Describe programs for ensuring that persons returning from mental and physical health institutions receive appropriate supportive housing.

-The Five-Year Cumberland-Perry Mental Health Plan (2013-2017) also supports case managers who work with individuals with mental illness who are homeless or at risk of homelessness in addition to working closely with all community groups that assist individuals impacted by homelessness.
+The Five-Year Cumberland-Perry Mental Health Plan also supports case managers who work with individuals with mental illness who are homeless or at risk of homelessness in addition to working closely with all community groups that assist individuals impacted by homelessness.
 Additionally, linkages to appropriate mental health treatment and community support services are offered as requested by the consumer.